Ada-Developers-Academy/daily-curriculum/week8/project-outline.md

 - share a book with a friend
 - view a leader board that compares own number of books completed versus friends and everyone

-Email ping or email Elise for questions, ideas, or clarifications about this project. (<elise.worthy@adadevelopersacademy.org>)
+Email Elise for questions, ideas, or clarifications about this project. (<elise.worthy@adadevelopersacademy.org>)